rayennh/articles/Lambda@Edge/Article.md

 ![Blue/Green Deployment Diagram](images/blue-green-deployment.png)

-This strategy has several advantages :
+This strategy has several advantages:

-- **Minimized downtime** : Users continue to access the application with nearly no interruption during the switch, as there’s no need for server restarts or maintenance windows.
+- **Minimized downtime**: Users continue to access the application with nearly no interruption during the switch, as there’s no need for server restarts or maintenance windows.
-- **Simplified rollbacks** : If an issue arises after deploying the new version, traffic can easily be redirected back to the blue environment.
+- **Simplified rollbacks**: If an issue arises after deploying the new version, traffic can easily be redirected back to the blue environment.
 The rollback process is quick and avoids stressful redeployments.
-- **Reduced risk** : The new version can be tested in its intended production environment before being exposed to live traffic.
+- **Reduced risk**: The new version can be tested in its intended production environment before being exposed to live traffic.

 Of course, blue/green deployment comes with its challenges: